DevOpsPlayground/Hands-on-with-Ansible-Oct-2019/README.md

 ## Step 7.
 Build a LAMP stack and deploy Wordpress

+The directory where all our playbook files will live, has already been created for you.
+It is called `playbook'.
 We will look at how to write a LAMP stack playbook using the features offered by Ansible.
 Here is the high-level hierarchy structure of the playbook:

 ```YAML